XRT Native APIs¶

 1. Buffer allocation and deallocation¶

-The C++ interface for buffers as below
+The C++ interface for buffers is illustrated below.

-is mainly used to allocates a buffer object 4K aligned.
+The class constructor xrt::bo is mainly used to allocate a buffer object 4K aligned.
 By default, a regular buffer is created (optionally the user can create other types of buffers by providing a flag).

 15 auto bank_grp_arg0 = kernel.group_id(0); // Memory bank index for kernel argument 0